Quick Answer

 What is the best primitive shelter for cold weather?

-It depends on whether you have fire.
+It depends on whether you’ve got fire.
 The debris hut is the warmest no-fire option for a single person because it minimizes air volume and surrounds you in thick insulation.
-If you can safely build a fire, a lean-to with a log reflector wall is the best cold weather shelter — the combination of blocked wind, shed rain, and directed radiant heat is hard to beat.
+If you can safely build a fire, a lean-to with a log reflector wall is the best cold-weather shelter — blocked wind, shed rain, and directed radiant heat is a combination that’s hard to beat.
 In deep snow, a snow cave holds interior temps near 32°F regardless of outside conditions, which can be a lifesaver when ambient temps drop well below zero.

 How to build a shelter to stay warm?